 Bruno Bronn (Left) and Frederick Willem John Coetzer

-Dawid Human, who was a DJ at the Bronx nightclub, told the court that it “was common knowledge” that the two men had “a working relationship and a sexual relationship.”
+During the trial, it was revealed that Coetzer had worked as a bouncer and handyman at Bronn’s popular Bronx nightclub.
+Dawid Human, who was a DJ at Bronx, also told the court that it “was common knowledge” that the two men had “a working relationship and a sexual relationship.”

 An institution among Cape Town’s gay community and international tourists for many years, Bronx closed down after the building was sold to property developers shortly before Bronn’s murder.
 It was later demolished.